 One of the main benefits of Java is its scalability.
 This has led to it becoming one of the most favored languages among the world’s largest and most successful websites.
 It is also relatively easy to use, simple to learn, and its syntax reads similar to English, making it perfect for beginners.

 If you want to learn Java, a good place to start is with one of BitDegree’s online courses.
-The Learn Java 101 course will teach you the basics of ‘what is coding’ with a specific focus on Java.
+The interactive Java tutorial will teach you the basics of ‘what is coding’ with a specific focus on Java.
 Designed for beginners, you will come out of the course with enough knowledge to launch your career as a coder.

 How Can I Fast-Track My Learning?